Morning Star (British newspaper)

 The Morning Star is a left-wing British daily newspaper with a focus on social, political and trade union issues.
 Originally founded in 1930 as the Daily Worker by the Communist Party of Great Britain (CPGB), ownership was transferred from the CPGB to an independent readers' co-operative, the People's Press Printing Society, in 1945 and later renamed the Morning Star in 1966.
 The paper describes its editorial stance as in line with Britain's Road to Socialism, the programme of the Communist Party of Britain.
+It has been called "Britain's last communist newspaper."

 The Daily Worker initially opposed the Second World War and its London edition was banned in Britain between 1941 and 1942.
 After the Soviet Union joined the Allies, the paper enthusiastically backed the war effort.
 During the Cold War, the paper provided a platform for critics of the US and its allies.
 This included whistleblowers who provided evidence that the British military were allowing their forces to collect severed heads during the Malayan Emergency, and exposing the mass graves of civilians killed by the South Korean government.

 The paper prints contributions by writers from a variety of left-wing political perspectives.
 Contributors include Jeremy Corbyn, Virginia Woolf, Angela Davis, Billy Strachan, Len Johnson, Wilfred Burchett, Claudia Jones, Jean Ross, and Harry Pollitt.
 Correspondent Alan Winnington had his British passport revoked in 1954 for his reporting on massacres in the Korean War, and favourable representation of North Korean prisoner-of-war camps.
 Some non-political topics covered by the paper have included arts reviews, sports, gardening, book reviews, and cooking.